PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

             - After you have located the library, go to the denoted path and find ''presets.blend''
     - Delete the ''presets.blend'' file.

-#### Installing and using presets

-1. Install the PSA addon (version 1.7+)
-2. Enable the addon
-3. In one of the Blender existing Areas open *Data > Asset Browser*
-4. Choose ''PSA'' in the dropdown menu
-5. Choose the preset you like and drag it into your scene

 ### How to make your own presets